How to Choose the Best Dog Food

 We will start with the basics and look at the different types of diets available to your dog and the differences between them.

-Dry dog food is probably the more popular option when it comes to a dog's diet because it’s so widely accessible, affordable, and also keeps for longer.
-Dry dog food combines ingredients such as meat and grains, grinding them together and then baking to produce the kibble.
+Dry dog food is probably the most popular option when it comes to a dog's diet because it’s so widely accessible and affordable, and it can be kept for longer.
+Dry dog food combines meat and grains, grinding and baking them to produce the kibble.
 This process makes the starches in the food easier for dogs to digest while also destroying any toxins in the ingredients.
-Dry dog food has a lower water content (about 10%), which is why it doesn’t need to be refrigerated, giving it a much longer shelf life.
+Dry food has a lower water content (about 10%), so it doesn’t need to be refrigerated, giving it a much longer shelf life.

-There are also a few other benefits for choosing dry dog food for your dog, including:
+There are also a few other benefits of choosing dry dog food for your dog, including:

-- Does not spoil — Can be left out all day for picky eaters.
+• It does not spoil—Dry food can be left out all day for picky eaters.

 While some dogs may benefit from eating only wet, or a combination of wet and dry, dog food, dogs can live perfectly healthy lives on dry dog food alone.
 Plenty of big-name brands offer a range of dry dog foods including, Purina, Royal Canin, and more!

-Another option for your dog’s diet is to feed them wet dog food.
-Unlike dry food, wet dog food can have a moisture content of up to 78% depending on the brand.
-This is because wet dog food is made by grinding all the protein, or meat ingredients, together with a gravy that’s packed full of vitamins and minerals.
-Then grains are added to the mix before the food is cooked, sterilised and canned.
+Another option for your dog’s diet is wet dog food.
+Unlike dry food, wet dog food can have a moisture content of up to 78%, depending on the brand.
+This is because wet dog food is made by grinding all the protein or meat ingredients together with a gravy or jelly that’s packed full of vitamins and minerals.
+Then, grains are added to the mix before the food is cooked, sterilised, and canned.

-There are a number of benefits to your dog living off of a wet food diet, including:
+There are several benefits to your dog living on a wet food diet, including:

-While any dog can live off of a diet of wet food, it is especially good for older dogs or dogs with health issues or anomalies as it’s easier for them to chew.
+While any dog can live off a wet food diet, it is especially good for older dogs or dogs with dental problems as it’s easier for them to chew.

-For some, the preferable option is to give their dog the best of both worlds with a mixed food diet.
-As the term suggests, a mixed food diet is when you mix both wet and dry food together.
-This way you can be sure that your dog is getting all the required nutrients, while also experiencing different tastes and textures.
+For some, the preferred option is to give their dog the best of both worlds with a mixed-food diet.
+As the term suggests, a mixed-food diet is when you mix both wet and dry food together.
+This way, you can be sure that your dog is getting all the required nutrients while also experiencing different tastes and textures.

-The mixed dog food diet is especially good for fussy eaters who need the aromas to coax them into eating, and for someone looking to transfer their dog from either wet or dry food to the other.
+The mixed dog food diet is especially good for fussy eaters who need the aromas to coax them into eating and for people who want to transfer their dog from either wet or dry food to the other.

 Breed-Specific Dog Food